junk495/Kukirin-G2-Pro---UART-Communication-Protocol/README.md

 20+ test scenarios performed
 Multiple hardware configurations validated
 Complete menu parameter mapping

-Special thanks to the open-source community for tools and methodologies used in this reverse engineering effort.

 Document Status: ✅ COMPLETE
 Protocol Coverage: 99.4% (functional: 100%)